Emir Spahić: International career

 On 7 June 2003, Spahić made his debut as a substitute against Romania at Stadionul Ion Oblemenco in Craiova.
 On 28 February 2006, he scored his first international goal, in a friendly game against Japan, played in Dortmund.

 Ever since his debut, he was an important member of the national team and served as their captain for a number of years.
 He headed a ball into the box and assisted Ermin Bičakčić who scored a crucial equalizer versus Slovakia in Žilina during the 2014 FIFA World Cup qualifiers.
 Bosnia and Herzegovina came back from one goal down in that game to win 2–1 and stay top of their qualifying group for ahead of Greece.

 Spahić retired from international football on 7 August 2014.
 After his retirement, Bosnia lost their first game of Euro 2016 qualifiers versus Cyprus (ranked 121 places behind Bosnia in FIFA Ranking for August 2014) without Spahić, which resulted in manager Safet Sušić calling him back from retirement on 22 September for the games that followed against Wales and Belgium.
 At the time, Bosnia's key defenders were either injured or lacked competitive matches for their clubs, which prompted in Spahić's call-up to the national side.
 Due to injury, he missed those two games and later returned to international stage against Israel on 16 November where he played the full game, his first since playing against Iran at the 2014 FIFA World Cup.

 On 29 May 2016, he scored in a 3–1 friendly loss to Spain in St. Gallen, Switzerland, and was sent off before half time for an altercation with Cesc Fàbregas.

+On 28 May 2018, Spahić played his farewell game as professional footballer in a 0–0 friendly draw against Montenegro.
+After 18 minutes on the pitch, he was substituted alongside the two other retiring national team regulars, Zvjezdan Misimović and Vedad Ibišević, to a standing ovation.